scrabbletank/farhome-rules/rulesdoc.md

 Before you can cast a spell from your Codex you must prepare it.
 Every long rest you can prepare 5 spells, adding 3 for every point of Intelligence you have.
 Having negative Intelligence does not reduce the number of spells you can prepare.

 ### Casting Spells

-Each spell has either an AP cost or a time given as its Casting time.
-There is no limit to the number of spells you can cast a turn, as long as you meet the requirements.
+Each spell has either an AP cost or a time given as its casting time.
+There is no limit to the number of spells you can cast a turn, as long as you have the AP to do so.
 Casting a spell that lists a time instead of AP can still be used in combat, but requires the casting time worth of full turns.
 For example casting a spell with a cast time of 1 minute requires 3 full turns to cast.

 All spells, including cantrips, can be cast at a higher level if you have a spell slot available.
 Casting spells this way give additional effects listed in the spell.